 Why This Matters

-Social media isn't just about scrolling through feeds—it's a powerful lens for understanding how popular culture diffuses across global networks.
-When you study these platforms, you're really examining cultural convergence, identity expression, time-space compression, and the democratization of media production.
+Social media is a powerful lens for understanding how popular culture diffuses across global networks.
+Studying these platforms means examining cultural convergence, identity expression, time-space compression, and the democratization of media production.
 The AP exam will test your ability to analyze how digital communication technologies reshape cultural landscapes, accelerate diffusion patterns, and create new forms of cultural identity.

 Text-Based Origins: Building Digital Communities

 The earliest social platforms relied on asynchronous text communication, establishing norms for online interaction that persist today.
-These communities demonstrated that geography was no longer a barrier to finding like-minded people—an early example of time-space compression.
+These communities proved that geography was no longer a barrier to finding like-minded people, an early example of time-space compression.

 Early Online Communities and Forums (Usenet, BBS)